 This beer uses a very cool recipe of grains that includes oats, biscuit malt and a very dark crystal malt that gives the beer its unique burnt-orange hue.
 We then use 100% pure American pumpkin puree and brown sugar right in the boil kettle.
-Coupled with nutmeg and our special touch of Saigon Cinnamon (think “Big Red” chewing gum) we create a pumpkin pie flavor.
+Coupled with nutmeg and our special touch of Saigon cinnamon, we create a delicate pumpkin pie flavor.
 With a lingering kiss of real vanilla beans for dry hopping, we deem this beer ready only when the vanilla gives its special character to the finished beer.

 Five Shores Blonde Lager is a deliciously hoppy brew made in honor of the Alliance for the Great Lakes, an organization which works to protect, preserve, and sustain the Great Lakes.
 Made with all Michigan malt and dry-hopped with Michigan whole-cone Cascade hops, every drop of Five Shores celebrates the five beautiful shores of the Great Lakes.
 Pretend you’re on a lakeshore (bonus points if you actually are), and breathe deeply to experience the citrussy, woodsy hop notes, and sip on its flavorful body, which is built on a simple, pure foundation of Canadian and American grains.
 This brew is sunshine in a glass, and we hope it reminds you of the sun flashing off the waters of the Great Lakes and every lake in between with each and every sip.

 Available June through August